Odilo of Cluny: Odilo’s abbacy

 His fifty years as Abbot were distinguished for the exceeding gentleness of his rule.
 It was usual with him to say that, of two extremes, he chose rather to offend by tenderness than a too rigid severity.
 He was known for showing mercy indiscriminately even to those who people said did not deserve it.
 He would say in response, ‘I would rather be mercifully judged for having shown mercy, than be cruelly damned for having shown cruelty."

 Of small stature and insignificant appearance, Odilo was a man of immense force of character.
 He was a man of prayer and penance, with a great devotion to the Incarnation and to the Blessed Mother.
 Odilo encouraged the formal practice of personal consecration to Mary.
-He also encouraged learning in his monasteries, and had the monk Radolphus Glaber write a history of the time.
+He also encouraged learning in his monasteries, and had the monk Rodolfus Glaber write a history of the time.
 He erected a magnificent monastery building, and furthered the reform of the Benedictine monasteries.
 It was during his abbacy that Cluny became the most important monastery in western Europe.
 During a great famine in 1006, his liberality to the poor was by many censured as profuse; for he melted down the sacred vessels and ornaments to raise funds.

 Pope John XIX offered Odilo the archbishopric of Lyons, but Odilo refused and the pope then chided Odilo for disobedience.
 John XIX died shortly after and his successor (Benedict IX) did not press the matter any further.

 He is also said to have influenced the course of the famous pilgrimage route to Santiago, which runs near the monasteries.